Jolana (guitar brand): History

-Harmonika (later known as "Delicia") started to manufacture several models such as Cavallero, Tornado, Basora, Diskant 2, Marina 2, Onyx, Jantar, Strat, Studio and Studio Bass.
+OEM Production

+In 1988 Harmonika began Original Equipment Manufacturing production of Kramer Guitars under the direction of Schaller GmbH as Kramer was going through bankruptcy.
+Jolana produced the last Kramer models using left over Kramer parts (guitar bodies made by ESP Guitars) and original Schaller hardware even after the company's collapse in 1991.

 In 1993, Delicia was acquired by "Bohemia Musico S.R.O.", becoming "Bohemia Musico Delicia".
-The company started producing guitars for renewed foreign brands such as Epiphone, Hohner, Spector, American Showster, MTD and others.
+The company began OEM production of guitars for renewed foreign brands such as Epiphone, Hohner, Spector, American Showster, MTD and others.

 In 2003, "New Bohemian Electronics Corp" (NBE), a manufacturing company established two years before, bought the brand "Jolana" to Delicia, which therefore ceased to produce guitars, focusing on other instruments.
 NBE is currently the largest manufacturer of electric string instruments in Europe.
-After that, NBE resumed the production of some Jolana guitar models (Grazioso, Tornado, Diamant), keeping active up to present days.
+After that, NBE resumed the production of some Jolana guitar models (Grazioso, Tornado, Diamant), remaining active to the present day.

 Models

 A peculiarity of some models is that the same body was used for guitar and bass, which reduced production costs.
 Nevertheless, the two versions differ in scale of their neck and the specific hardware.